As Cold As Ice

 Maintaining a steady pace, her mind cleared to a murky puddle.
 She attempted to grasp the seriousness of her situation.

+Who was that couple?
 What did I stumble into?
 What do I do when I get back to my cabin?
-What if he beats me back and is waiting for me?
+What if the snowmobiler beats me back and is waiting for me?
 Should I go in another direction?
-All these questions swirled around her brain as the snow fell harder.
+All these questions swirled around her brain like the snow falling around her as it came down harder.

 Making good time, she decided to continue her way to the cabin, certain she could make it back before her pursuer.
 She came up on a small hill.
 When she crested it, in the distance was her cabin with a warm light glowing inside.
 The one she had left on for her return.
 The sky still dark, peppered snow.
 She couldn't tell if anyone was at her cabin.
 She continued forward.
 She stopped ten yards from the door, not seeing any motion.
 Surveying all sides of the cabin she could see, no snowmobile or man lurked.
 Checking behind her, she gasped.